nymkappa/udacity-blockchain-nanodegree/README.md

 # OpenSea market

-The market can be found at https://rinkeby.opensea.io/assets/weallgonnamakeit (For Udacity reviewer) At the time of the submission, there should be 10 minted token.
+The market can be found at https://rinkeby.opensea.io/assets/weallgonnamakeit or https://rinkeby.opensea.io/storefront/weallgonnamakeit
+(For Udacity reviewer) At the time of the submission, there should be 10 minted token.
 5 should be owned by the contract owner `0x4de4d6f678421e38fefdce142b35b22e6a08e0a8` and the 5 ohers have been bought by `0xd503a470ccfef64f4546287dccb7c8d22dc3c1e7`.